-This post's purpose is to address remarkable sections of the design process for the Log, for those who might be interested in how to create their own logging system.
-It covers the primary design challenges I faced, their solutions, as well as some discussion on the advantages of logging, and log data visualization.
+This post's purpose is to address various sections of the design process for the Log.
+It covers the primary design challenges I faced, their solutions, as well as some discussion on the advantages of logging, log data visualization, and probably some rambling.

 In the beginning of 2017, I began to log my productivity.
 Skeptical of its effects, but nonetheless inspired by Devine Lu Linvega's timekeeping application, Horaire, I gave it a try.

 The idea was simple: Each day, I'd log the productive things I did.
 Very conveniently, I was also just about finished making the first iteration of V-OS in the very beginning of January, so this seemed like the perfect time to begin.

 This is the current model for a single log entry.